Molluscum Contagiosum in Children

 provider about treatment choices.

-Key points about molluscum contagiosum
+Key points about molluscum contagiosum in children

 - Molluscum contagiosum is a viral skin disease that causes small pink or skin-colored